How To Make Money With Your Email List – Part One

 One key ingredient to gaining subscribers is to entice them with free information or gifts.
 We call this a “lead magnet.”

-Nowadays, most people won’t give away their email address without getting something in return.
+Nowadays, most people won’t give away their email addresses without getting something in return.
 The most popular giveaways are: e-books, checklists, guides, cheat sheets, videos, webinars and templates, just to name a few.